haniffalab/webatlas-pipeline/sphinx/examples/visium.rst

 Steps to reproduce
 ******************

 Follow the steps below to reproduce this sample in the pipeline, and visualise the data yourself in your web browser.
 It can be followed on any POSIX compatible system (Linux, OS X, etc).
-Examples require you to have gone through the :ref:`Environment setup first <environment>`
+This example requires you to have already :ref:`setup your environment first <environment>`.

 **#1.
 Download the sample data**